 Liquidity risk is the risk that the Company cannot meet its financial obligations associated with financial liabilities in full.
 The Company's primary sources of liquidity are debt and equity financing, which are used to finance working capital and capital expenditure requirements, and to meet the Company's financial obligations associated with financial liabilities.
 Additional sources of liquidity are used to fund additional operating and other expenses and retire debt obligations at their maturity.
 In addition to maintaining a working capital surplus, the Company's approach to managing liquidity risk is to ensure that it will have sufficient cash to meet liabilities when due.
 The Company's financial liabilities have contractual maturities of one to two years and are subject to normal trade and contractual terms.
 The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing.
 It is anticipated that the Company will continue to rely on equity financing to meet its ongoing working capital requirements.
-At year end the Company has a working capital deficiency of \$3,086,582 and as such liquidity risk should be considered high.
+As at August 31, 2022 and February 28, 2022 the Company has a working capital deficiency of \$5,278,054 and \$3,086,582 and as such liquidity risk should be considered high.